-One of the very first things you must do when buying property in Spain is to set up a bank account.
+One of the very first things you must do when buying property over here is to set up a bank account in Spain.
 This will make it much easier to maintain your life and the property in Spain.

-You will want a Spanish bank account once you have bought your property in Spain.
+You will want a bank account in Spain once you have bought your Spanish home.
 This will enable you to set up direct debits and standing orders to pay for your utilities and bills.